forbole/ibcjuno/README.md

 # IBCJuno

-IBCJuno is IBC price aggregator and exporter for Cosmos [IBC protocol](https://github.com/cosmos/ibc).
+IBCJuno is an IBC price aggregator and exporter for Cosmos [IBC protocol](https://github.com/cosmos/ibc).
 IBCJuno fetches the latest price of IBC tokens and stores it inside a [PostgreSQL](https://www.postgresql.org/) database on top of which [GraphQL](https://graphql.org/) APIs can be created using [Hasura](https://hasura.io/).

 ## Install IBCJuno